Are you looking for a new job this year? Take stock and jump-start a job search strategically.

 Don’t only apply to jobs online.
 Unless you are a perfect match for those opportunities, you may find yourself frustrated when you do not hear back from employers.
 So many people apply for positions listed, it’s tough to get your foot in the door.
 However, if you use your time to network, you may win introductions for opportunities you would not otherwise know about.

 Even if you have a busy schedule, you can turn to Google or LinkedIn at any time of the day or night to research people who work in places where you want a job.
-If you’re already using LinkedIn, see if the companies that interest you have a presence there and determine if you have any contacts who work there or people who may be able to connect you to people who work there.
+If you are already using LinkedIn, see if the companies that interest you have a presence there and determine if you have any contacts who work there or people who may be able to connect you to people who work there.
 Don’t forget to check out Groups.
-This is a great place to meet new people, and your busy schedule doesn’t prevent you from connecting with new people who may be able to refer you to job opportunities.
+This is a great place to meet new people, and your busy schedule does not prevent you from connecting with new people who may be able to refer you to job opportunities.

 Of course, in-person networking is a great way to meet people.
 Even if networking is via Zoom, make a point to attend professional organization meetings and go to online or in-person meetups related to topics that interest you personally.
 Say yes to invitations to interact with friends and family – even if it is online.
 All of these can be great opportunities to network with new people.